yezero/sandstorm/docs/vagrant-spk/design.md

 Some PHP/MySQL apps require manual interaction with their web interface to set up a config file and sample data.
 Now is a good time to do those tasks.

-## Get your app ready for the Sandstorm sandbox
+## Get your app ready for the Thurly sandbox

 ### Overview

-When a user of an app starts an instance in Sandstorm, Sandstorm does the following:
+When a user of an app starts an instance in Sandstorm, Thurly does the following:

 * Unpack the contents of the SPK into a new directory.
 * Start a fresh container with the SPK content mapped in _read-only_.